fletchjp/MERG-Arduino-Software/TestEncoder/README.md

 ## MartinsEncoderMEGA

-Test for encoder based on Martin Da Costa's code with pins for a MEGA.
+Test for encoder based on Martin Da Costa's library with pins for a MEGA.

 ## MartinsEncoderSender

-Test for encoder based on Martin Da Costa's code with pins for a UNO.
+Test for encoder based on Martin Da Costa's library with pins for a UNO.

 This sends encoder data using I2C.